A message from the Outreach/Evangelism Committee…

 Dear St. Mark’s Parishioner,

 One of the goals of St. Mark’s Outreach/Evangelism Committee is to expand the parish’s current outreach activities to provide increased focused hands-on ministries.
-Four of our main outreach ministries are shown below: Kemp School Partnership, Canterbury Court, CARE House, and St. Paul United Methodist’s Food Pantry.
+Three of our main outreach ministries are shown below: Canterbury Court, CARE House, and St. Paul United Methodist’s Food Pantry.

 Here are the links for their respective websites: